A new determination of higher-order QCD corrections to hadronic $\tau$ decays: The hadronic decay of the lepton

-This inverted expansion provides a direct determination of $\alpha_s$ from the measured value of $\delta^{(0)}$.
-The coefficients, however, exhibit an almost geometric growth with alternating signs, scaling roughly as $(-5)^k$ for $k = 0, \dots, 3$~\cite{Schilcher:2024fjx}, indicating a rapidly divergent behavior.
-As a result, Eq.~\eqref{Eq:aFOPT} is numerically unstable and unsuitable for a reliable extraction of $\alpha_{s}(M_{\tau})$.
-To address this divergence, Ref.~\cite{Schilcher:2024fjx} showed that the Euler transform efficiently softens the asymptotic growth of the FOPT series.

-In this work, we propose an alternative resummation based on \textit{Levin-type sequence transformations}, which achieve a substantial acceleration of convergence.
-This method allows a systematic study of the higher-order structure of the inverted expansion, including the effect of yet-unknown terms, and yields a stable and precise determination of $\alpha_s(M_\tau^2)$.
-We further apply the Levin transformations to the direct FOPT expansion of $\delta^{(0)}$ in Eq.~\eqref{Eq:delta_FOPT}, providing an independent consistency check of the results obtained from the resummed inverted series of Eq.~\eqref{Eq:aFOPT}.
+In this work, we propose an alternative resummation method based on \textit{Levin-type sequence transformations}, which achieve a substantial acceleration of convergence.
+This method allows a systematic study of the higher-order structure of the FOPT expansion of $\delta^{(0)}$ in Eq.~\eqref{Eq:delta_FOPT}.